Skip to Content

 This detailed breakdown offers a transparent view of the financial realities of racehorse ownership.
 It should help you, as a potential owner, understand the comprehensive nature of the investment involved.

-Owning a racehorse is not just a passion, but also a significant financial commitment, and this overview aims to prepare you for the journey ahead.
-Keep in mind these costs can fluctuate based on individual circumstances, the specific needs of your horse, and the standard of care you choose to provide.
+Owning a racehorse is a passion and a significant financial commitment, and this overview aims to prepare you for the journey ahead.
+Remember that these costs can fluctuate based on individual circumstances, the specific needs of your horse, and the standard of care you choose to provide.

 Owning a racehorse involves several costs that might not be immediately apparent.
 Being aware of these can help in better financial planning and management.